Ebola Bundibugyo outbreak declared global health emergency in DRC and Uganda

 Key details reported by multiple sources:

-• WHO declared the Ebola outbreak in the Democratic Republic of Congo (DRC) and Uganda a 'public health emergency of international concern' on May 18, 2026.
+- The World Health Organization (WHO) declared the Ebola outbreak in the Democratic Republic of Congo (DRC) and Uganda a 'public health emergency of international concern' on May 17, 2026.

-• Laboratory-confirmed cases were reported in Uganda’s capital, Kampala, including one death, from travelers returning from the DRC.
+- Two laboratory-confirmed cases, including one death, were reported in Uganda’s capital, Kampala, from people traveling from the DRC.

-• The WHO warned the outbreak may be larger than reported due to underdetection and high community transmission.
+- The WHO warned that the true scale of the outbreak may be larger than reported due to limited testing and underreporting.

-• The WHO advised against border closures or travel restrictions, stating they increase informal spread risks.
+- The WHO advised against border closures or travel restrictions, stating such measures are ineffective and may worsen the spread.

 Points of Difference